)

 ValuePenguin Reviews: What Real Customers Are Saying

-Although ValuePenguin offers a robust library of informative insurance and finance resources, its customer reviews are below average.
-So far, the comparison website hasn’t received reviews or a rating from the Better Business Bureau (BBB), Shopper Approved, or Clearsurance.
+Although ValuePenguin offers a robust library of informative insurance reviews, auto insurance resources, and personal finance content, its customer reviews are below average.
+So far, the comparison website hasn’t received any reviews or ratings from the Better Business Bureau (BBB), Shopper Approved, or Clearsurance.

 ValuePenguin vs. Compare.com